 |Protein Source||Possible Protein Content||GMO Status||Taste||Solubility||Texture|

-According to the Vegetarian Resource Group, the minimum protein needs for vegans are around 0.41 g per pound of bodyweight, which is slightly higher than the standard RDA of 0.36 g per pound.
-The difference is because vegetable-based proteins are digested differently from animal-based ones.
-However, they project that the protein needs of vegan athletes could be more than double that (approximately 0.86 grams per pound).1 Sports nutrition researcher Dr. Ralf Jäger, Ph.D., a fellow of the International Society of Sports Nutrition, places the upper limits even higher: 2.0 grams per kilogram of body weight, especially when it comes to powerlifters, bodybuilders, endurance athletes and others engaged in intense training.
+According to the Vegetarian Resource Group, the minimum protein needs for vegans are around 0.41 grams per pound of body weight, which is slightly higher than the standard RDA of 0.36 grams per pound.
+The difference is because vegetable-based proteins are digested differently than animal-based ones.
+However, they project that the protein needs of vegan athletes could be more than double that (approximately 0.86 grams per pound).1 Sports nutrition researcher Dr. Ralf Jager, Ph.D., a fellow of the International Society of Sports Nutrition, places the upper limits even higher: 2.0 grams per kilogram of body weight, especially when it comes to powerlifters, bodybuilders, endurance athletes, and others engaged in intense training.

 The Perfect Vegetarian Combination

-So while rice protein and pea protein each have limitations as solo acts, Dr. Jäger recommends taking a look at products that combine them, assuring a rich supply of amino acids to meet protein synthesis goal in post-exercise meals.
-The novel combination of pea and rice protein supplements is one that vegetarian athletes everywhere should have on their nutritional radar.
+So, while rice protein and pea protein each have limitations as solo acts, Dr. Jager recommends taking a look at protein powders that combine them, assuring a rich supply of amino acids to fuel protein synthesis in post-exercise shakes and meals.
+The novel combination of pea and rice proteins is one that vegetarian athletes everywhere should have on their nutritional radar.
 Whey is no longer the only way!

 - VRG.org [Internet].
 Baltimore: The Vegetarian Resource Group; c1995-2013 [cited 2013 Nov 4] Protein in the Vegan Diet.
 Available from: http://www.vrg.org/nutrition/protein.php#r2